ccache/ccache/README.txt

 About
 -----

 ccache is a compiler cache.
-It speeds up recompilation of C/C++ code by caching previous compiles and detecting when the same compile is being done again.
-The main focus is to handle the GNU C/C++ compiler (GCC), but it may also work with compilers that mimic GCC good enough.
+It speeds up recompilation by caching the result of previous compilations and detecting when the same compilation is being done again.
+Supported languages are C, C++, Objective-C and Objective-C++.

 Please see the manual page and documentation at http://ccache.samba.org for more information.